To Share With You

 EOBHC: For the Love of Black East Oakland

-Shiree and team have been supporting EOBHC (East Oakland Building Healthy Communities) for the last six years as learning and [e]valuation partners.
-This is the final report of a ten-year effort to build power in this historically Black community.
+Shiree and her team supported EOBHC (East Oakland Building Healthy Communities) as learning and [e]valuation partners for over half of their ten-year journey.
+This is the final report of this decade-long effort to build power in this historically Black community.
 Along with rich history and snapshots of this decade’s worth of critical work, the report includes love letters to Oakland from key participants.

 Honor the Work: Building Capacity for Social Change in Communities of Color